Rohith-Rongali/IMP/README.md

 # IMP
-Pruning models trained with synthetic datasets
+Pruning models trained with synthetic datasets using the IMP procedure.